xijunlee/Learning-to-Optimize-Arxiv/README.md

 Mingxuan Yuan, Huiling Zhen are with Huawei Noah's Ark Lab

 Xijun Li is with Huawei Noah's Ark Lab and MIRA Lab of USTC

+Thanks to all authors for contributing their notes, here we have Weilin Luo from Beihang University
+Zhenkun Wang from SUSTech

 ## 2020 - Learning to Opitimize (Solver & Logistics) - paper reading progress (opening)